Chris Ashton: Leicester Tigers

 Ashton joined Leicester in February 2022 and made his debut against former club Northampton Saints on 12 February 2022, he made a try saving tackle while on during Freddie Burns' first half Head Injury Assessment, but was then sin binned in the 70th minute after replacing Guy Porter just 3 minutes earlier.
 Ashton scored his first try for Leicester against London Irish on 12 March 2022, then on 27 March 2022 he scored two tries in Leicester's win against Exeter Chiefs.
 The second of these tied the Premiership Rugby try scoring record on 92.
 On 30 April 2022, Ashton scored three tries against Bristol Bears to take the Premiership Rugby record outright with 95 tries.

 Ashton started the 2022 Premiership Rugby final as Tigers beat his former side Saracens 15-12.
+On 16 April 2023 Ashton became the first player to score 100 tries in Premiership Rugby, scoring a hat trick against Exeter Chiefs he took his career total to 101.
+Earlier that week he had announced his retirement at the end of the season.

-International
+International career

 England manager Martin Johnson called Ashton up to the senior squad for the 2010 Six Nations.

 Ashton made his England debut against France on 20 March 2010 in Paris.
 He played left wing, the opposite side to his usual position with Northampton.
 He gave the scoring pass to fellow Saints player fullback Ben Foden, who was also making his first Six Nations start.